Last updated on October 11, 2025

 Likeness of the Seeker | Illustration by Lindsey Look

 Sagas are enchantments that progress through a certain number of chapters.
-After your draw step each turn, you add a lore counter and activate the ability corresponding to the number of lore counters on it.
-After sagas reach their final chapter, they’re immediately sacrificed.
+After your draw step each turn, you add a lore counter and the effect corresponding to the number of lore counters triggers.
+Sagas are immediately sacrificed after their last chapter ability resolves.

 Honorary Mention: Greatest Show in the Multiverse

 Greatest Show in the Multiverse is a very good saga, but unfortunately you can only play it if you’re playing with Unfinity or your playgroup is cool with breaking a few different rules.
-That said, if you’re able to play with it, it can be a lot of fun going through your collection and looking for cards by the same artist.
+That said, it can be a lot of fun going through your collection and looking for cards by the same artist.
 It’s a good way to get to know some of the regular contributors to Magic and their unique styles.

 Azusa's Many Journeys can be a good way to ramp early on.
 Its triggered ability on Likeness of the Seeker can also give you a good bit of extra mana.
 It also works well with combat tricks since it untaps your lands before damage.